gbdfxilhn/SelfAssessment/Skills/Programming.md

   - signature 🖐 used
   - argument 🖐 used
   - parameter 🖐 used
-  - pure function 👂 heard
+  - pure function 🎓 known
   - lambda expression 🎓 known
   - side effects
   - closure